Law you can afford

 • If there are, what is the nature of the obstacle and can you perhaps overcome it?

-• How flexible are your IT arrangements, e.g. can employees access their email away from the workplace?
+• How good are your IT arrangements, e.g. can employees access their email or your network, away from the workplace?